MitchellGerdisch/pulumi-work/ts-blue-green/README.md

 # Pulumi blue-green exercise

+NOTE: THIS VERSION IS A BIT FLAKEY - perhaps due to trying to support both variants in one code base.

 The premise is as follows:
 * There is a blue backend and a green backend.
 * There is a single cloud front distribution that points at one of the backends (the active backend).